Home-based Vaccination Record Repository

-The child immunization card is an inexpensive yet effective instrument for systematically recording the vaccines received by a child.
-Moreover, the card can enhance health professionals’ ability to make clinical decisions, empower parents/caregivers in the health care of their children, and support public health monitoring.
-Unfortunately, the child immunization card is too often underutilized or inappropriately used by parents and health care workers and therefore does not always fulfil its intended purpose.
+The home-based vaccination record is an inexpensive yet effective instrument for systematically recording the vaccines received by a child.
+Moreover, the home-based record can enhance health professionals’ ability to make clinical decisions, empower parents/caregivers in the health care of their children, and support public health monitoring.
+Unfortunately, the home-based vaccination record is too often underutilized or inappropriately used by parents and health care workers and therefore does not always fulfil its intended purpose.

-The purpose of this repository for national immunization or child health cards is to support the free and open exchange of information related to national card content and design that ultimately may be useful to the improvement of child health outcomes.
+The purpose of this repository for home-based vaccination records, including national immunization or child health cards, is to support the free and open exchange of information related to home-based record content and design that ultimately may be useful to the improvement of child health outcomes.
 It is with great appreciation that we extend words of humble gratitude to the many persons around the world in EPI programme offices, UNICEF and WHO country offices, among others who have taken the time to share the images contained herein.

 Countries are listed in the left sidebar in alphabetical order according to country name.
-Select a country to view available childhood immunization or health card.
-As of 30 October 2013, cards are available here from 120 countries.
+Select a country to view available home-based vaccination records.
+As of 13 August 2014, records are available here from 135 countries.
 If the information posted here is incorrect, please send an e-mail to immunization [at] unicef [dot] org (to the attention of D Brown) with a short note explaining the error and supporting documentation.

-A tracking sheet highlighting the countries for which electronic and/or hard copies of vaccination cards are on file is available at https://sites.google.com/site/vaxcardtrackingsheet/.
+A tracking sheet highlighting the countries for which electronic and/or hard copies of home-based vaccination records are on file is available at https://sites.google.com/site/vaxcardtrackingsheet/.

-National immunization cards are available here from 120 countries as of 30 October 2013
+Home-based vaccination records are available here from 135 countries as of 13 August 2014

 The boundaries and names shown and the designations used on this map do not imply the expression of any opinion whatsoever concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 Dotted lines on maps represent approximate border lines for which there may not yet be full agreement.